LuciaZ/diffdock_test/interactions.md

+# These are the analytic results from the DiffDock-L without any arguments added

 ## Fasudil
 <img width="1029" height="392" alt="Screenshot from 2025-11-07 12-19-23" src="https://github.com/user-attachments/assets/448d7eda-b1b1-47e7-936d-9b14a008d43e" />
 <img width="484" height="414" alt="Screenshot from 2025-11-07 12-21-03" src="https://github.com/user-attachments/assets/1a68fa5f-8a10-40c9-a22f-82c2fb03bf76" />